pdxgx/intron-persistence/README.md

 intronomer              latest    22b7effb653e   6 minutes ago   580MB
 ```

-Instead of activating a virtual environment or navigating to a new location, `intronomer` can be run from your current directory instead using:
+Instead of activating a virtual environment or navigating to a new location, `intronomer` can be run from your current directory instead using the following command (note, `sudo` may also be required):

 ```
 docker run -w $PWD -v $PWD:$PWD intronomer:latest -g ANNOTATION_FILE -a ALIGNED_READS_FILE -p PROJECT_FLAG -o OUTPUT_DIRECTORY -t PREPROCESSED_READ-TX_FILE
 ```

-This used the flags `-w` to specify the container working directory, `-v` to mount the local path so that it is visible to the container, and `--rm` to remove the container on exit, which is good practice.
+This command used the flags `-w` to specify the container working directory, `-v` to mount the local path so that it is visible to the container, and `--rm` to remove the container on exit, which is good practice.
 See `docker run --help` for details.

 ### Runnable example